MinecraftPlayground/minecraft-manifest/README.md

 A GitHub action to get infos about the minecraft manifest version.

-This action fetches the latest release and snapshot version from the [piston-meta.mojang.com API](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json) and compares that with a version, stored in an artifact, from a previous workflow run.
+This action fetches the latest release and snapshot version from the [piston-meta.mojang.com API](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json) and compares that with a version, stored in an artifact name, from a previous workflow run.

 A big advantage of this action compared to other actions is that no additional files are needed within the repository to cache the latest version.
-All necessary information is stored in artifacts.
+All necessary information is stored in artifact names.

 ## Input
 ```yml